bradsec/shren/README.md

     -c   Preverve existing case of directory and file name.
          Default: -r converts both file and directory names to lowercase.
     -p   Preview results.
 No changes to directories or files.
 Use with other options.
-    -x   Remove these chars/words from names (seperate with spaces) ie. -x "fish dog abc 123"\
-    -z   Strip out underscores at end or renaming process (not before).
+    -x   Remove these strings from names (seperate with spaces) ie. -x "fish dog abc 123" -z   Strip out underscores at end or renaming process (not before).
          Effectively this will remove spaces from names ie: this_file > thisfile

-    --hyphens Use hyphens in names inplace of underscores
+    --hyphens Use hyphens in names inplace of underscores.
+    --nolog No logging of changes to log file.
 ```
 ## Testing
 **Two test script files included:**